 Sunlight is also a natural sanitizer.
 It’s the UV in sunlight that inactivates pathogens, research published in Scientific Reports, and others have shown.

 Bleach (sodium hypochlorite) is a household cleaning product that the CDC lists for disinfecting surfaces against this new virus.
 They recommend a bleach solution of 4 teaspoons bleach per quart of water.

 A few things about using bleach…wear gloves, never mix it with anything except water, and don’t store the mixture for longer than a day as it loses its effect.

 Alcohol breaks the membrane of the virus but needs to be at least 70% strength for use on surfaces.
 (Higher than your average whiskey or other drinking alcohol).

 You may have this at home as isopropyl or rubbing alcohol.
 Methylated spirits (denatured alcohol) is another strong alcohol-based cleaner and disinfectant but has a strong odor.

 Hydrogen peroxide is a product you may have in the home.

 How soap and detergents work to kill viruses

-Virologist Dr. John Williams, in a recent CNN Health article (LaMotte, S. March 24, 2020), explains how the outer layer of the virus is made up of lipids (aka fats) and since soaps and detergents dissolve fats (aka grease) they effectively dissolve this outer coating of the virus, killing it.
+Virologist Dr. John Williams, in a recent CNN Health article (LaMotte, S. March 24, 2020), explains how the outer layer of the virus is made up of lipids (aka fats) and since soaps and detergents dissolve fats (aka grease) they effectively dissolve this outer coating of the virus, deactivating it.